Aviation Career & Technical Education High School

-Aviation High School, official name Aviation Career & Technical Education High School (24Q610), is a public high school owned and operated by the New York City Department of Education.
+Aviation High School, officially named Aviation Career & Technical Education High School (24Q610), is a public high school owned and operated by the New York City Department of Education.
 Formerly known as the Manhattan School of Aviation Trades (SAT), Aviation High School has operated since 1936.

-It is located in the Long Island City neighborhood of the New York City borough of Queens.
+It is in the Long Island City neighborhood of the New York City borough of Queens.
 The school accepts students from all five boroughs according to the NYC screened school process.
-The main focus of the school is to train Federal Aviation Administration licensed Airframe and Powerplant technicians.
+The main focus of the school is to train licensed Federal Aviation Administration (FAA) airframe and powerplant technicians.
+The school has a CTE program that prepares students for college and allows the student to earn their certifications as Aircraft Maintenance Technicians.

-As of the 2017-18 school year, the school had an enrollment of 2,086 students and 130 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.0:1.
+As of the 2023–24 school year, the school had an enrollment of 2,006 students and 130 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.0:1.
 There were 1,033 students (47.5% of enrollment) eligible for free lunch and 59 (2.7% of students) eligible for reduced-cost lunch.
-The school had a graduation rate of 95% for the 2017-2018 school year.
+The school had a graduation rate of 98% for the 2023–2024 school year.

-Educational Emphasis
+Education

-Aviation High School is certified by the United States Federal Aviation Administration (FAA) for the training of Aircraft Maintenance Technicians (AMTs).
+Aviation High School is certified by the United States Federal Aviation Administration (FAA) for the training of aircraft maintenance technicians (AMTs).
 Students who successfully complete the school's technical programs are allowed to take their FAA certification examinations without further qualification.

-In order to achieve this, students at the school spend about three to four periods every day in "shop," technology related classes that concentrate on every aspect of an aircraft's structure, systems, and components, as well as more general aviation subjects such as aerodynamics and Federal Aviation Regulations.
-These specialized classes are taught by FAA-certificated AMTs, many of whom are themselves alumni of the school.
+To achieve this, students at the school spend about three to four periods every day in "shop," technology-related classes that concentrate on aircraft's structure and systems, as well as more general aviation subjects such as aerodynamics and federal aviation regulations.
+These specialized classes are taught by FAA-certificated AMTs.
+Almost 55% of Aviation High School's teachers are alumni of the school.

+Students are also taught traditional subjects such as English, Mathematics, Science, and Social Studies.
+Students are also given the option to enroll in advance classes such as Advanced Placement, Advance math/science (non-AP/IB), and College Credit.
+About 463 (23%) enroll in Advanced Placement, 908 (45%) enroll in Advance math/science classes, and 282 (14%) enroll in College Credit classes.

-Facilities and Physical Plant
+Facilities and physical plant

-The school's present, main campus, which was completed in 1958, occupies an entire city block at the intersection of Queens Boulevard and 36th Street.
-The seven-story school building houses academic classrooms, specialized aviation maintenance labs ("shop classrooms"), and a hangar where most seniors apply the skills they have obtained to the maintenance of retired aircraft, many of which were donated by the U.S. military.
-In October 2000, the school also opened an extension campus at John F. Kennedy International Airport referred to as "the Annex".
+The school's present main campus, which was completed in 1958, occupies an entire city block at the intersection of Queens Boulevard and 36th Street.
+The seven-story school building houses academic classrooms, specialized aviation maintenance labs ("shop classrooms"), and a hangar where most seniors try the maintenance of retired aircraft, many of which were donated by the U.S. military.
+In October 2000, the school also opened an extension campus at John F. Kennedy International Airport, referred to as "the Annex".

-Prior to the completion of the Queens Boulevard campus, the school had been located in Manhattan and had been known as the Manhattan High School of Aviation Trades.
+Before the completion of the Queens Boulevard campus, the school had been located in Manhattan and had been known as the Manhattan High School of Aviation Trades.

-Almost 55% of Aviation High School's teachers are alumni.